kaylaoneill/geom99/Survey123.md

 ## After Publishing
 - To get the link to share the survey, click the ![image](https://github.com/kaylaoneill/geom99/assets/146447016/9d0591e6-1e65-479a-8fd7-7e00c47fcec9) in the top bar
 - Survey link and QR code will be there
+- NOTE: if you keep the survey on private, only you can use it
+- Make sure you set the right sharing options for what you need: public- all, specific grounp in the org or the whole org

 - Collaborate:
 - Main page: Share Survey